DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/notes/obsidian.md

 ![Obsidian Settings](/notes/images/obsidian-settings.png)*Obsidian Settings*

 ## Templates
-Inserting front matter everytime you want to create a new Note gets really annoying really quickly.
+Inserting front matter everytime you want to create a new [[notes/note]] gets really annoying really quickly.
 Luckily, Obsidian supports templates which makes inserting new content really easily.

 **If you decide to overwrite the `/content` folder completely, don't remove the `/content/templates` folder!**

 Head over to Options > Core Plugins and enable the Templates plugin.
 Then go to Options > Hotkeys and set a hotkey for 'Insert Template'.
-That way, when you create a new note, you can just press the hotkey for a new template and be ready to go!
+That way, when you create a new [[notes/note]], you can just press the hotkey for a new template and be ready to go!